 Florida's unique geography makes us exceptionally vulnerable to dangerous lightning throughout the year.
 This combined with our myriad of outdoor activities including world famous beaches, golf courses, and amusement parks is a dangerous combination.

-We have partnered with Earth Networks, the creators of the world's largest lightning detection network, to bring real-time lightning detection all across Florida to the OrangeSTEM web, mobile, and social media platform.
+We have partnered with TOA Systems, providers creators of a worldwide lightning detection network, to bring real-time lightning detection all across Florida to the OrangeSTEM web, mobile, and social media platform.

 Using OrangeSTEM's Practical Lightning Assistant, you can be notified by text, e-mail, or within the OrangeSTEM app whenever lightning comes within a specified region of interest.